 Meaningful Funeral: Averted with Stern's.
 Diane, Will and Alicia just go to try and take his clients.

-Mistaken for Racist: One judge sentences Alicia's black, juvenile client to a stricter sentence than necessary, despite an agreement; time in a boys home.
+Mistaken for Racist: One judge sentences Alicia's black, juvenile client to a stricter sentence than necessary (time in juvie) despite an agreement.
 The firm figures he's racist, and reconsiders after Alicia walks into his office and sees photos of him with people like Barack Obama.
-Turns out he has gambling debts, and his friend runs the boys' home and is giving him kickbacks from the state's stipend.
+Turns out he has gambling debts, and his friend runs the detention center and is giving him kickbacks from the state's stipend.
 That last part is Very Loosely Based on a True Story.

 No Party Given: Averted, just about every major character is stated to be a Democrat and the Democratic National Committee is even shown getting involved.
 Of course getting elected in Cook County as anything other than a Democrat is virtually impossible.